ERICK-ZABALA/01_Webex_Connect_SMS/README.md

 # 3. That is a code in Python as example in order to test in your account.

-you need to install the library requests; pip install requests and also you need to create environment previously.
+You need to install the library requests; using pip install requests in your environment previously deployed.

 ![image](https://user-images.githubusercontent.com/38144008/217720492-fa88752a-33c1-44ba-ae69-d8e5f0fb9307.png)